patricklafrance/wmfnext-shell/README.md

 }
 ```

-👉 Finally, move the home page to the remote module by replacing the module first page `path` prop with an `index` prop.
-This is not mandatory, the home page could stay forever in the host application but for this example, we'll move most of the page in modules.
+👉 Finally, move the home page to the remote module by replacing the page registration object `path` prop with an `index` prop.
+This is optional, the home page could stay forever in the host application but for this example, we'll move most of the page in modules.

 ```tsx
 // host - App.tsx